-- 2. Issues related to Minor Guardianships - a.
-On a very rare occurrence, the court may appoint and Guardian Ad Litem to serve as the attorney to represent parties in minor guardianship proceedings only under the following circumstances: - 1.
-As Guardian Ad Litem for a minor mother and\or father. - 2.
-As Guardian Ad Litem for a mentally incompetent adult mother and/or father. - 3.
-Only a small portion of the court's minor guardianship cases fall within either of these scenarios. - 4.
-Appointments under the circumstances described above are a Guardian Ad Litem, not as an attorney. - B. Limited Guardianship - 1.
+- 1. On a very rare occurrence, the court may appoint and Guardian Ad Litem to serve as the attorney to represent parties in minor guardianship proceedings only under the following circumstances: - a.
+As Guardian Ad Litem for a minor parent. - b.
+As Guardian Ad Litem for a mentally incompetent adult parent. - 2.
+Only a small portion of the court's minor guardianship cases fall within either of these scenarios. - 3.
+Appointments under the circumstances described above are a Guardian Ad Litem, not as an attorney.

+b.
+Limited Guardianship

+- i.
 A limited guardian cannot consent to the adoption, to the release for adoption, or consent to marriage of the minor.
-MCL 700.5206(4). - 2.
-A limited guardian can be appointed only if all the following requirements are satisfied: - a.
+MCL 700.5206(4). - ii.
+A limited guardian can be appointed only if all the following requirements are satisfied: - 1.
 Parent(s) with custody consent to appointment.
-MCL 700.5205(1)(a). - b.
-Parent(s) voluntarily consent(s) to suspension of parental rights.
-MCL 700.5205(1)(b). - c.
+MCL 700.5205(1)(a). - 2.
+Parent(s) voluntarily consent to suspension of parental rights.
+MCL 700.5205(1)(b). - 3.
 Court approves a limited guardianship placement plan which is also agreed to by custodial parent(s) and proposed limited guardian(s).
 MCL 700.5205(1)(c).